 The compensation of the Directors and the Chair of the Board are reviewed annually and are adjusted from time to time in relation to an analysis of the compensation of the peer group and increases in inflation.

 The Board Charter sets out the respective responsibilities of management and the Board.
 The Board approves all significant decisions including:

 The Board also has procedures for:

-CPAB's Board meets a minimum of five times per year to discharge its oversight responsibilities.
+CPAB's Board holds at least four in person meetings per year to discharge its oversight responsibilities.
 The Board may meet more often should emerging issues require its immediate attention.

 The Board has established two standing Committees of the Board, a Risk and Audit Committee and a Human Resources and Governance Committee.
 These Committees report to the Board on material matters after each of their meetings.